EricTran99/group-project-3/README.md

   - index.html

 ### Part 5: Deploy Website To Github Pages
-Lastly, to deploy our website application containing the interactive dashboard, we following the steps outlined in the following link: https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site
+Lastly, to deploy our website application containing the interactive dashboard, we followed the steps outlined in the following link: https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site

 Our website: